dhis2/dhis2-sms-android-gateway/README.md

 **How to use it**

 Ideally you want to test it with 2 android phones that have SIM cards :
-- Install the tracker capture app in one android device.
+- Install the DHIS 2 Android capture app in one android device.
 	- Configure the SMS settings (gateway and enable submission)
-- Install, compile and run the android gateway app in another device
+- Install, compile and run the DHIS 2 Android gateway app in another device
 	- Make sure that you are accepting SMS permissions for this app
 	- Configure the user, password and dhis2 server URL (2.33 V) for ex: http://android2.dhis2.org:8080/
 - From the android capture app sync with SMS